A/textr/readme.md

 > Textr is simple framework to compose text transformation functions.

 Textr is good instrument to create modular tools to [make your typography better][bad-habits].

-Textr can compose any functions that get text, transform it and return result of processing just like unix pipes.
+It can compose any functions that get text, transform it and return result of processing.
 For example, check out few: [`typographic-quotes`][typographic-quotes], [typographic-math-symbols][https://github.com/matmuchrapna/typographic-math-symbols], [typographic-em-dashes][typographic-em-dashes] and [typographic-ellipses][typographic-ellipses].